Our system can complete the drying process in as little as five minutes.

 The Automatic Vial Dryer utilizes a modular design and can be configured to fit in even the tightest production line layouts.
 Various in-feed and out-feed options are offered and the machine will handle products ranging from 2ml lyophilized products to 50ml liquid filled vials.

 Companies that handle temperature–sensitive products are responsible for not only delivering the product to the end user, but they must deliver goods that perform as expected.
-Understanding the cumulative effect of improper temperatures on these life-saving drugs makes clear the value of eliminating 24 o 48 hours of time out of the cold chain.
+Understanding the cumulative effect of improper temperatures on these lifesaving drugs makes clear the value of eliminating 24 to 48 hours of time out of the cold chain.

 The optional enclosure is fabricated using a stainless steel frame structure with 3/8” thick polycarbonate door panels.
 The panels open easily to allow access to vials and when closed, they help reduce noise levels to below 75dB.
 The enclosure encourages consistent laminar flow and when combined with the lower air duct, it also enables a Hepa filtration system to be installed above the table to create a closed-loop drying system.